wp-plugins/formidable/readme.txt

 3. Form builder.

 == Changelog ==
+= 1.0.12 =
+* Validated HTML markup for front-end form
+* Simplified the way a default template is created so it will also get updated with any changes
+* Really fixed the after HTML field this time

 = 1.0.11 =
 * Added a selectable shortcode on the forms listing page
 * Fixed the before and after HTML fields to display properly